espressif/esp-at/docs/en/AT_Command_Examples/TCP-IP_AT_Examples.rst

      +IPD,4:test

-ESP device as an SSL server in multiple connections
+{IDF_TARGET_NAME} as an SSL server in multiple connections
 -----------------------------------------------------

-When ESP device works as an SSL server, multiple connections should be enabled by :ref:`AT+CIPMUX=1 <cmd-MUX>` command, because in most cases more than one client needs to be connected to the ESP server.
+When {IDF_TARGET_NAME} works as an SSL server, multiple connections should be enabled by :ref:`AT+CIPMUX=1 <cmd-MUX>` command, because in most cases more than one client needs to be connected to the {IDF_TARGET_NAME} server.

-Below is an example showing how an SSL server is established when ESP device works in the softAP mode.
-If ESP device works as a station, after connecting to the router, follow the steps for establishing a connection to an SSL server in this example.
+Below is an example showing how an SSL server is established when {IDF_TARGET_NAME} works in the softAP mode.
+If {IDF_TARGET_NAME} works as a station, after connecting to the router, follow the steps for establishing a connection to an SSL server in this example.

 #.
 Set the Wi-Fi mode to softAP.